w8tcha/CKEditor-CodeMirror-Plugin/README.md

 	// Whether or not to highlight all matches of current word/selection
 	highlightMatches: true,

+     // Define the language specific mode 'htmlmixed' for html  including (css, xml, javascript), 'application/x-httpd-php' for php mode including html, or 'text/javascript' for using java script only
+	mode: 'htmlmixed',

      // Whether or not to show the search Code button on the toolbar
 	showSearchButton: true,